 4. Book (and pay) accommodation, rounds early

-Don’t be afraid to book the accommodation and golf rounds in well ahead of time too.
+Don’t be afraid to book the accommodation and golf rounds well ahead of time too.
 While the idea of booking a few rounds of golf for your crew a year ahead of arrival may seem a little silly, golf clubs are all too happy to have these bookings in their calendar.

 The key to this is getting payments from everyone.
 It’s easier said than done but an early payment is as close to a commitment to the golf trip as you’re going to get.
 Set a date for payment and that’s it.
 Latecomers run the risk of playing and staying on their own.

 5. Don’t plan too much for off the golf course

 Longer rounds, drink driving laws and family pressures mean the days of having a few drinks after a round are rare.
 A golf trip may well be the only chance you’ll get to sit down and have a cold one after a round so make sure this happens.

-It doesn’t have to be a drink of course, but the idea that you don’t have to quickly stuff all the gear back in the car and take off is an amazing thought.
-Make sure the team isn’t running off back to accommodation or some other activity, and give them time to sit down, discuss the round and support the club.
-It’s now one of
+It doesn’t have to be a drink of course, but the idea that you don’t have to quickly throw your clubs back in the car and leave is an amazing thought.
+Make sure the team isn’t running off back to accommodation or some other activity.
+Give them time to sit down, discuss the round and support the club.
+It’s one of

 golf’s life’s little luxuries.